solid/webid-profile/notes/typeIndex.md

 ## Type Index Registry Resource content

-Both the Listed and Unlisted Type Index Resources SHOULD contain registry entries that map a specific resource type to a location in the user's data space.
+Both the Public and Private Type Index Resources SHOULD contain registry entries that map a specific resource type to a location in the user's data space.
-An example in the Listed Type Index Resource (publicTypeIndex.ttl) that shows where data related to an Address Book exists is:
+An example in the Public Type Index Resource (publicTypeIndex.ttl) that shows where data related to an Address Book exists is:

 ```ttl
 @prefix solid: <http://www.w3.org/ns/solid/terms#>.